wisp-forest/docs/docs/accessories/home.md

 ### Credit

 Thank you both [TheIllusiveC4](https://github.com/TheIllusiveC4) and [emilyploszaj](https://github.com/emilyploszaj) for their work on accessory mods for Minecraft.
-Combined with assistance of [Noaaan](https://github.com/Noaaan), [enjari](https://github.com/enjarai), and [bconlon](https://github.com/bconlon1) for reviewing the documentation provided here.
+Combined with assistance of [Noaaan](https://github.com/Noaaan), [enjarai](https://github.com/enjarai), and [bconlon](https://github.com/bconlon1) for reviewing this documentation.

 #### Why Accessories?